office of international programs

 - a pass/fail course cannot fulfill a BC major, minor, or core requirement;

-- mandatory BC program courses, such as courses taught by a BC on-site coordinator cannot be taken pass/fail.
+- mandatory BC program courses, such as courses taught by a BC on-site coordinator or mandatory language courses cannot be taken pass/fail.

 If you wish to designate a course as pass/fail, send the title of the course to your OIP Advisor within one month of the first class meeting.
 No grade changes will be made after the pass/fail request period has ended.